-Big box retailer Costco, recently passed $4 billion in annual sales from organic produce, eclipsing Whole Foods.
+Big box retailer Costco, in 2017 passed $4 billion in annual sales from organic produce, eclipsing Whole Foods.
 Now, organic farmers can’t grow produce fast enough to supply the warehouse retailer.
 To help nudge supply in the right direction, Costco is lending money to farmers, allowing them to buy land and equipment to grow more organic produce.
 Choosing organic food creates a positive ripple effect from farm to table, because supply always meets demand.

 8. Animal Welfare

 Livestock raised organically must have access to the outdoors and room enough to move, graze, and develop, in a manner that supports their natural behavior.
 These animals cannot be given growth hormones and animals treated with antibiotics cannot produce organic products.
 Conventional animal factories use genetically engineered crops to fatten up livestock ahead of slaughter, whereas organically produced animals cannot ingest genetically engineered feed.

 Organically raised livestock have access to graze on grass and are not fed a diet of GMO corn, cottonseed, canola, and soy.
 Unhealthy and mistreated animals make unhealthy food that accounts for a significant percentage of all food-borne illnesses.
 To avoid illnesses, and to put a stop to inhumane treatment, purchase certified organic animal products.

 9. Hormones and Antibiotic Usage